-1. Good story openings make us want more information
+1. Good story openings make us curious

 A strong story opening immediately makes you want to know more.
 The author tantalizes you with incomplete knowledge.
 When you want to submit a book to an agent and get published, your first line is probably what you’ll polish most.

 The snow in the mountains was melting and Bunny had been dead for several weeks before we came to understand the gravity of our situation.Donna Tartt, The Secret History (1992), p.
 3.

 Referring to the death of a character with an unusual nickname makes us want answers to ‘who’ and ‘why’.
 Who’s Bunny and why’s he dead?

 We intuit that we’ll find out not only how and why Bunny died but the aftermath, too.
 The first person plural in ‘our situation’ conjures a cast of shadowy characters in the background.